codepath/android_guides/Common-Navigation-Paradigms.md

 To create a basic navigation drawer that toggles between displaying different fragments, check out the [[Fragment Navigation Drawer]] cliffnotes.
 For more details about creating a custom drawer check out the [Creating a Navigation Drawer](http://developer.android.com/training/implementing-navigation/nav-drawer.html#top) docs.

-When using Navigation Drawers, verify that you have the latest support-v4.jar file.
-If you get NoClassDefErrors even though you've added the file, you may be missing the DrawerLayout class.
-For best results, included  the latest support-v4.jar from the API.
-These JAR files do get updated between API versions.

 ## References

  * <http://developer.android.com/design/patterns/navigation.html>